 Chill on Sliema’s Rocky Beach

-Sliema’s rocky beach is a great place to swim.
-Getting into the water is accessible with ladders, and plenty of people are around.
+You can swim anywhere in Sliema except the harbour area.
+On the rocky beaches, getting into the water is accessible with ladders.
 You can even rent an umbrella near the Exiles if you want shade.

-But the most fantastic part of the beach is the Roman Baths.
+There is also a unique beach in Sliema called Roman Baths.
 The baths were carved out of rocks and have been used for swimming for hundreds of years.
 Although they are called Roman Baths, they date back to the Victorian era.
 That’s when people in England started heading on vacations to the seaside for fun.

 Baths were made by carving holes in the rocks and adding steps so people could climb into and out of the water.
 They’re only three feet deep, so you can still enjoy the water even if you don’t know how to swim.